The Best Malva Pudding

 How to make Malva pudding

-While the pudding is baking, combine all the syrup ingredients in a small saucepan then bring to a boil and simmer together for 5 minutes.
-Once the pudding comes out of the oven, pour over the sponge and allow to soak for 10 minutes before serving with custard, cream or a scoop of ice cream.
+- Prepare the syrup: Combine all the syrup ingredients in a small saucepan then bring to a boil and simmer together for 5 minutes.
+Once the pudding comes out of the oven, pour over the sponge and allow to soak for 10 minutes.

 Can you freeze Malva pudding?